Google Map - centred on the wreck mentioned.

 |Presumably this is the eastern beach|

-You can also follow the instructions by Google Maps you see below.
+You can also follow these instructions [http://goo.gl/maps/0OUj] by Google Maps.

 Visited in July 2013: On the left side of the beach there were 4-5 single men and a gay couple and a few people on the right side (couldn't see if they were men or women), 100% nudist.
 Number of couples is increasing since 2013 as the beach becomes more known.